Kelinlar qoʻzgʻoloni (film): Plot

 Farmon bibi (played by Tursunoy Jaʼfarova) is a wise and loving, but strict mother who lives with the families of her seven sons in one house.
-Nigora, the wife of her youngest son, rebels against Farmon Bibi and the other wives sympathize with her.
+Nigora, the wife of her youngest son, rebels against Farmon Bibi while the other wives sympathize with her.
+In one scene, the mother and her daughters-in-law go to the bazaar.
 Toward the end of the film, Farmon bibi changes her attitude and gives in to the demands of her daughters-in-law.